Hepatomegaly: Workup

 it can also detect the characteristics of a cirrhotic liver.

-Computerized tomography (CT) can help to obtain accurate anatomical information, in individuals with hepatomegaly for the purpose of a complete diagnosis.
+Computerized tomography (CT) can give accurate anatomical information for a complete diagnosis.

 Treatment

-Treatment of hepatomegaly will vary depending on the cause of the liver enlargement and hence accurate diagnosis is the primary concern.
-In the case of auto-immune liver disease, prednisone and azathioprine may be used for treatment.
+Treatment of hepatomegaly varies with the cause, so accurate diagnosis is the first concern.
+In auto-immune liver disease, prednisone and azathioprine may be used for treatment.

-In the case of lymphoma the treatment options include single-agent (or multi-agent) chemotherapy and regional radiotherapy, also surgery may be an option in specific situations.
-Meningococcal group C conjugate vaccine are also used in some cases.
+In lymphoma the treatment options include single-agent (or multi-agent) chemotherapy and regional radiotherapy, and surgery is an option in specific situations.
+Meningococcal group C conjugate vaccine is used in some cases.

-In primary biliary cirrhosis ursodeoxycholic acid helps the bloodstream remove bile which may increase survival in some affected individuals.
+In primary biliary cirrhosis, ursodeoxycholic acid helps the bloodstream remove bile, which may increase survival.